junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 He fights and kills and struggles and swings, taking down as many as he can, but a small part of his brain already knows how this will play out.
 That part of his mind floats above him, watching the scene unfold like a Deja Vu or a rewatched movie.

-"I killed you once, don't mind do that again," the big boss vamp grins, showing his ugly fangs, and knocks him down.
+"I killed you once, don't mind doing that again," the big boss vamp grins, showing his ugly fangs, and knocks him down.
 Dean loses grip on the blade, pinned to the ground, all too similar to the first round.

-Where does monsters go after they die in Purgatory?
+Where do monsters go after they die in Purgatory?
 It's not the first time he's wondered, but this time he might actually go check it out himself.

 And then, that vamp loses its head.
 Its headless body freezes, its grip on Dean's throat loosens, and then it falls stiffly down on top of him, not moving an inch anymore.
 Blood from the broken neck spills all over Dean's face.